2021 PDC Pro Tour: Dartplayers Australia (DPA) Pro Tour

 The Dartplayers Australia Tour was modified to reduce the amount of travel required within the context of the global pandemic.
 The Tour consisted of seven regional bubbles spread over the six states and the Australian Capital Territory, with the top eight players from each State qualifying for the World Championship qualifier, along with eight players from a final knockout qualifier.
 Events in Tasmania were subsequently cancelled.

+DPA Rankings as of 9 September 2021.